ULHPC/ulhpc-docs/docs/data/transfer.md

 The UL HPC team provides the `smb-storage` script to mount SMB shares in login nodes.

-- To mount your default user directory from the default `users` share (only for staff members) call in an shell session
+- There exists an SMB share `users` where all staff member have a directory named after their user name (`name.surname`).
+To mount your directory in an shell session at a login node execute the command
 ```bash
 smb-storage mount name.surname
 ```